gitsunitha/liri-node-app/README.md

 ### Overview

 LIRI will be a command line node app that takes in inputs ( a select set)and gives you back data.
+Currently it will take movies, songs, bands and text files as inputs.

+**** For the TAs: The video capture is a zipped file in this repository

 ### User Guide